Divine Teah

-Divine Roosevelt Teah (born 19 April 2006) is a Liberian professional footballer who plays as a midfielder for Czech side Pardubice on loan from Slavia Prague and the Liberia national team.
+Divine Roosevelt Teah (born 19 April 2006) is a Liberian professional footballer who plays as a midfielder for Slavia Prague B and the Liberia national team.

 Club career

 Nimba and Hammarby

 Teah was called up from the Massa FA to play for Nimba FC.
 He scored his first two goals for Nimba in the 2021–22 season.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
 During his time at Nimba, he was heavily linked with teams like AC Milan, Sporting CP, and Bayer Leverkusen, per Fabrizio Romano.

 On 19 April 2024, Teah signed a four-year contract with the Swedish club Hammarby, the transfer will become official in the summer transfer window in July 2024.
 He made his Allsvenskan debut in the 1–0 loss to IFK Göteborg.

 Slavia Prague

 On 30 October 2024 it was announced by Hammarby that Teah, after making 7 substitute appearances in the league and a 90-minute appearance in a qualification match against IFK Stocksund in the Swedish Cup, was sold to the Czech club SK Slavia Prague for a sum that could reach close to 50 million Swedish krona.
 The deal was set to be made official on 1 January 2025.
 He signed a five year contract, up until 31 December 2029.
 Fellow Liberian player Oscar Dorley, who was already at Slavia, claimed that he would help Teah adapt to the new league.

 On 8 September 2025, Teah joined Pardubice on a half-year loan deal without an option.